hmrc/cgt-property-disposals/README.md

 ## How to run

-Use `sbt run` in a terminal to run this service.
+Use `sbt run -Dapplication.router=testOnlyDoNotUseInAppConf.Routes` in a terminal to run this service.
 This service runs on port `7021` by default.

 The other services this service relies on can be run using the `CGTPD_ALL` service manager profile and stopping the `CGTPD` service if you want to run this service from source, e.g.: